 - LPM 2020 personal evaluation

 - LPM 2011 video

 Free course - donations invited according to means (click here)

 Applicants for the programme are expected to:

-- Be actively involved in serving your community at local, national or international level
+- be actively involved in serving their community at community, national or international level

 This year’s Young Ambassadors Programme (YAP) brought 39 young people from across Europe to Caux for four intensive days of training in how to work for change in their communities.
 They then took part...

 The Armenian-Kurdish-Turkish Dialogue 2019 took place during the Tools for Changemakers conference, bringing together people of Armenian, Kurdish and Turkish backgrounds to explore sensitive issues th...

 How can the alienation felt by so many young Muslims be healed?
 Imam Ajmal Masroor believes that the alienation stems largely from the inner conflict generated by feeling caught between two value-syst...